 Dr. Ramani Durvasula is a licensed clinical psychologist, Professor of Psychology at California State University, Los Angeles, and the Founder and CEO of LUNA Education, Training & Consulting, a company that offers a range of programs focused on educating survivors, clinicians, coaches and businesses on the impacts of narcissism on health, wellness and functioning.She’s the author of Don’t You Know Who I Am: How to Stay Sane in the Era of Narcissism, Entitlement and Incivility,Should I Stay or Should I Go: Surviving a Relationship With A Narcissist.Dr.
 Ramani also has a popular YouTube channel that focuses on narcissism and difficult relationships, mental health, and societal expectations.Her work has been featured at SxSW, TEDx and on a wide range of media platforms including, Red Table Talk, the Today Show, Oxygen, Investigation Discovery and Bravo.She is also a featured expert on the digital media mental health platform MedCircle.Dr.
 Durvasula’s research on personality disorders has been funded by the National Institutes of Health and she is a Consulting Editor of the scientific journal Behavioral Medicine.Dr.
 Durvasula is a brutally honest voice on the struggles raised by narcissism in the US and globally.

-Financial: Dr. Ramani Durvasula owns LUNA Education, Training, and Consulting, LLC.
-She is a visiting professor at the University of Johannesburg, and she is a published author and receives royalties.
-Dr. Durvasula receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Financial: Ramani Durvasula is the founder and CEO of LUNA Education, Training, and Consulting.
+She maintains a private practice and has employment relationships with the California State University Los Angeles and the University of Johannesburg.
+Ramani Durvasula receives royalties as a published author.
+She receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.